Accelerating Product Design with Oracle Cloud Infrastructure's Reimagined Design System

 Phase One

-The diagram outlines all the necessary assets, with the challenge being to consolidate them into a single, easy-to-understand document for OCI designers.
+Challenge 1: Consolidate all assets into a single, easy-to-understand document for OCI designers.

-Next step - Plan the restructuring of the consolidated OCI design system
+Next step - Plan a consolidated OCI design system file structure.

-Plan the single guidance doc and the reusable component library
+Plan the single guidance document and the reusable component library

 It was designed to be maintained using two Figma files: